Bhpsngum/starblast-modding/README.md

 * Regularly updates to catch up with latest Starblast server updates and bugs fixes

 ## Credits
-* Thanks Caramel#8789 for making the banner for this npm.
+* Thanks Caramel (Discord: Caramel#8789 or catramel) for making the banner for this library.

 ## Installation
 **Node.js >= 16.6.0 and NPM >= 6.0.0 are required.**